PERMANENT MAKEUP WITH LINDSAY

 1 Week Before

 • Discontinue eyelash growth serums (like Latisse, GrandeLash, etc.) to avoid increased sensitivity and bleeding.
+(Bleeding pushes out pigment.)

 • Remove eyelash extensions at least 3–4 days prior to allow the lash line to breathe.